prescod/the-xml-document-stack/README.md

 1. Set up a `venv` with `requirements.txt`

+2. Set up hugging face auth with the [huggingface-cli login](https://huggingface.co/docs/huggingface_hub/quick-start#login)

-2. Download HuggingFace documents onto cache and symlink in the `dataset_bin` directory like this:
+3. Download HuggingFace documents onto cache and symlink in the `dataset_bin` directory like this:

    `python download-xml-from-stack.py`